 Cinquieme Sens, offers training programs at the professional level both in Paris and in New York (see entry above).

 Many USA indie perfumers offer classes or internships for those who want to learn perfumery.
-Many more natural perfumers seem to offer these courses than perfumers who use combinations of naturals and synthetics (I am not sure why this is true).
+Many more natural perfumers seem to offer these courses than perfumers who use combinations of naturals and synthetics.
 I can’t give a complete list here, but classes are given by natural perfumers Mandy Aftel of Aftelier Perfumes and Ayala Moriel of Ayala Moriel Parfums.
 Anne McClain of MCMC is a mixed media perfumer who offers perfumery workshops.
 Anya McCoy of Anya’s Garden and the Natural Perfumery Institute offers a home study course and textbook in natural perfumery and leads an online Yahoo Natural Perfumery Group.
 Charna Ethier of Providence Perfumes and Jeanne Rose, esteemed aromatherapist and author, also teach natural perfumery classes.
+Roxana Villa of Roxana Illuminated Perfume teaches classes in person and also offers an online program for learning natural perfumery.
+Jessica Hannah of jhannahco.com offers natural perfumery workshops in several locations, including the San Francisco Bay Area and Los Angeles.
 Eliza Douglas, a GIP trained perfumer, offers classes in Brooklyn, NY; she is a mixed media perfumer so you would have the opportunity to learn about both naturals and synthetics.
-(Even if you choose not to use synthetics in your blends, it can help your education to sniff them, though today you can also sniff natural isolates to learn some notes like ionones.)
-Many other indie perfumers have classes or internships available (you can check their websites for info).
+(Even if you choose not to use synthetics in your blends, sniffing a full range of available synthetics and naturals helps educate your nose.
+You can also sniff natural isolates for aroma chemicals that are available in natural versions.)
+Many other indie perfumers offer classes, books, or internships, and you can find information on their websites.

 Short Classes in the USA Open to the Public:

 The Los Angeles Institute For Art And Olfaction has introduced workshops, talks, and once-a-week drop-in sessions open to anyone who wants to learn.
 For upcoming events, check their schedule page.
-One upcoming 3-day class in perfumery (once a week for 3 weeks) teaches about dilutions and accords while helping students create their first perfume.
+Update on 7/14/2015: The IAO is starting a resource page with a listing of perfumery classes around the world, many of which are given by indie perfumers.

 Cinquieme Sens, offers workshops and training programs that are open to the public in its New York location.
 See also the entries for Cinquieme Sens above.